kenncheng/GCD-course-project/README.md

 <p>Descriptive activity names were assigned to the activities in the resulting dataset.</p>

-<p>The appropriate labelling of the data set with descriptive variables were done using the following sequence of "gsub" and "tolower" functions to filter and use more meaningful variable names:</p>
+<p>The appropriate labelling of the data set with descriptive variables were done using a sequence of "gsub" and "tolower" functions to filter and use more meaningful variable names.</p>

 <p>A table frame was created and summarized by the mean function on the measurements, by subject and activity.</p>